Program Information and Applications

 Includes round-trip airfare from Raleigh to Bozeman, MT; all ground transportation; instruction and lodging.
 Participants will be responsible for travel to and from Raleigh, expenses in Raleigh during pre- and post-trip sessions, and most meals in Yellowstone.
 See below for scholarship opportunities.

-Applications for Summer 2026 Institutes will open in November/December 2025.
+Applications for Summer 2027 Institutes will open in November 2026.

-Activity Level: Moderate to rigorous including walking and hiking (up to 7 miles) on uneven terrain.
+Activity Level: Moderate to rigorous activity including camping most nights, walking and hiking on uneven terrain (up to 5 miles), and swimming and snorkeling in cold mountain streams.

-Includes round-trip airfare from Raleigh to South Africa, in-country transportation, instruction, lodging, and some meals.
-Participants will be responsible for travel to and from Raleigh, expenses in Raleigh during pre- and post-trip sessions, and some meals in South Africa.
+Includes campsites and lodging, most meals, instruction, and supporting materials.
+The Museum can lend most camping gear if you do not have your own.
+Participants will be responsible for travel to and from Raleigh, expenses in Raleigh during pre- and post-trip sessions.
 See below for scholarship opportunities.

 REQUIREMENTS AND APPLICATIONS